drew-anello/Backtester/README.md

 This command:
 - Ensures the yfinance cache exists (downloading data if needed)
-- Runs the SMA crossover strategy across the configured period
+- Runs the selected strategy across the configured period
 - Prints key metrics to the terminal
 - Exports the full equity curve to `results/equity.csv`
+- Saves a ready-to-share chart at `results/equity.png`

 Sample output: